-Previous to the new Government ruling, companies could set their own holiday carry-over rules with many adopting the use-it-or-lose-it approach whilst many others have a more liberal attitude often allowing 3-5days maximum entitlement carry over.
-Restricting the amount of carry-over days typically makes sense as it allows an even spread of employee leave to be taken during the year – this makes for easier business planning.
+Previous to the new Government ruling, companies could set their own holiday carry-over rules with many adopting the use-it-or-lose-it approach whilst many others have a more liberal attitude often allowing 3-5days maximum entitlement carries over.
+Restricting the number of carry-over days typically makes sense as it allows an even spread of employee leaves to be taken during the year – this makes for easier business planning.
 The new ruling does however provide a conundrum for UK businesses.

 The new carry-over ruling

 On the 27th March, the Government announced that key workers, who have not taken all their statutory annual leave, will now be allowed to carry it over into the next 2 leave years.
 It states that employees can carry over up to 4 weeks of unused leave.
 This allows staff to continue working during the outbreak in an effort to combat coronavirus, without the worry of losing their annual leave.